Localized pollution from ships becoming a major contributor towards the city's smoggy skyline

 The government is attempting to make the public aware of the adverse health affects that the pollution causes by replacing the 18-year-old air pollution index with an air quality health index from December 30.

-, published by the Hong Kong University of Science and Technology, introducing an emissions control zone can cut sulfur dioxide emissions in the Pearl River Delta region by as much as 95%.
+In a recent report, published by the Hong Kong University of Science and Technology, introducing an emissions control zone can cut sulfur dioxide emissions in the Pearl River Delta region by as much as 95%.

 “What Hong Kong can probably benefit from is a renewed sense of urgency in addressing this issue,” said Peter Levesque, American Chamber of Commerce Hong Kong Vice Chairman.
 “I think in general, Hong Kong understands that it can take the lead by doing what it can to fix the problems here and work with South China to have a regional solution.”